Pressure mounts on major tech companies to take tougher line against Russia

 Social media platforms particularly have come under scrutiny for their role in promoting Russian state media.

 In a letter to Sundar Pichai, the CEO of Google parent Alphabet, which also owns YouTube, Warner accused the platforms of profiting from “disinformation.”
 He wrote that his staff had discovered that YouTube was running ads on videos about the Ukrainian conflict from RT, Sputnik and Tass, all Russian state media organizations.
 He also wrote that Google’s ad network was supporting Russian state media outlets by feeding ads to Sputnik and Tass.
-He said ads from “unwitting” U.S. brands like Best Buy, Allbirds and Progressive were being run by Google on those outlets’ webpages.
+He said ads from “unwitting” brands like Best Buy, Allbirds and Progressive were being run by Google on those outlets’ webpages.
 Those companies did not immediately respond to requests for comment.

 Others have called for RT and people affiliated with it to be banned from major social media sites, and they questioned why RT’s editor in chief was permitted to spread falsehoods on Twitter.
 Twitter labels the accounts of state-run media organizations and their senior staff members, and it does not allow state media to pay to promote tweets.